osism/documentation/source/overview/service-architecture.rst

 .. note::

    It is possible to integrate other storage backends.
-Support for other storage backends on request (info@betacloud-solutions.de).
+Support for other storage backends on request (info@osism.tech).

    A list of possible storage drivers can be found at https://docs.openstack.org/cinder/queens/configuration/block-storage/volume-drivers.html.